zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 A cluster domain identifies a subset of nodes from the stretch Portworx cluster that are a part of the same failure domain.
 In this case, your Kubernetes clusters are separated across a metropolitan area network and we wish to achieve DR across them.
 So each Kubernetes cluster and its nodes are one cluster domain.
 This cluster domain information needs to be explicitly specified to Portworx through the `-cluster_domain` install argument.

 Once you have generated the Kubernetes manifest file, add the `cluster_domain` argument in the args section of the daemonset.
-You can also edit a running Portworx daemon set and add this new field.
+You can also edit a running Portworx DaemonSet and add this new field.

 ```text
       containers: